A Daily Updating Blog of Important Events In History That Never Occurred Today.

 Imagine what would be, if history had occurred a bit differently.
 Who says it didn't, somewhere?
 These fictional news items explore that possibility.
 Written by Alternate Historian

 Editor says, what if Adolf Hitler had refused to spy on the German Workers Party?
 Please note that the opinions expressed in this post do not necessarily reflect the views of the author(s).
-This article is part of the Comrade Hitler thread.
-Alternate Historian and 1 other(s) like this article.

 In 1945,in the final days of the German People's Republic, Buchenwald concentration camp guards murdered Reichwehr Paymaster Karl Mayr on the executive orders of his former agent Comrade Adolf Hitler.